fleetdm/fleet/handbook/engineering/README.md

 ### Scrum items

-Our scrum boards are exclusively composed of three types of scrum items:
+Our scrum boards are exclusively composed of four types of scrum items:

 1. **User stories**: These are simple and concise descriptions of features or requirements from the user's perspective, marked with the `story` label.
 They keep our focus on delivering value to our customers.
 Occasionally, due to ZenHub's ticket sub-task structure, the term 'epic' may be seen.
 However, we treat these as regular user stories.

 2. **Sub-tasks**: These smaller, more manageable tasks contribute to the completion of a larger user story.
-Sub-tasks are labeled as `~sub-task` and enable us to break down complex tasks into more detailed and easier to estimate work units.
+Sub-tasks are labeled as `~sub-task` and enable us to break down complex tasks into more detailed and easier-to-estimate work units.
+Sub-tasks are always assigned to exactly one user story.

+3. **Timeboxes**: Tasks that are specified to complete within a pre-defined amount of time are marked with the `timebox` label.
+These are typically used for research and investigation purposes and are sometimes called "spikes" in scrum methodology.
+We use the term "timebox" because it better communicates its purpose.
+Timeboxes are always assigned to exactly one user story.

-3. **Bugs**: Representing errors or flaws that result in incorrect or unexpected outcomes, bugs are marked with the `bug` label.
+4. **Bugs**: Representing errors or flaws that result in incorrect or unexpected outcomes, bugs are marked with the `bug` label.
 Like user stories and sub-tasks, bugs are documented, prioritized, and addressed during a sprint.
 Bugs [may be estimated or left unestimated](https://fleetdm.com/handbook/engineering#do-we-estimate-released-bugs-and-outages), as determined by the product group's engineering manager.

 > Our sprint boards do not accommodate any other type of ticket.
-By strictly adhering to these three types of scrum items, we maintain an organized and focused workflow that consistently adds value for our users.
+By strictly adhering to these four types of scrum items, we maintain an organized and focused workflow that consistently adds value for our users.

 ## Meetings